 Here are five of my favourite waterfalls in Scotland:

 Seeing this impressive falls requires a bit of effort and is not for the faint hearted.
 Although a fairly straight forward walk, I would advise sturdy footwear.
 There are several options for lengths of walk along Glen Nevis, the gorge and to the falls and depending on how keen you are for a walk or just want to see Steall Falls.
 The path is uneven, can be slippery and is narrow with a steep drop in places too.

 The first time the Dude and I did this walk it was the day after we had walked up Ben Nevis and I was a little sore (to say the least!).
-I may have cursed as I clambered over rocks but once in the valley all the pain of built up lactic acid was all forgotten about.
+I may have cursed as I clambered over rocks but once in the glen all the pain of built up lactic acid was all forgotten about.
 Like something out of a film set the landscape opens up and you feel like you are stepping into Jurassic Park.
 It’s very impressive.

 The second highest waterfall in Scotland and it stands (or falls) at 120metres and is a single drop.
 You don’t have to get too close to sense the power of it, you can hear the white noise of water and feel the mist on your face.
 If you do have the desire to get closer you can get your feet wet or cross the wire bridge.
 I managed it, more out of pure bravado and not wanting to be upstaged by the Dude.
 I am not scared of heights but the thought of falling into the icy cold waters was incentive enough to concentrate and get over and back in one piece!